PmeshramPM/terraform-azurerm-avm-res-network-publicipprefix/README.md

 ### <a name="input_sku_tier"></a> [sku\_tier](#input\_sku\_tier)

-Description: The SKU tier of the Public IP Prefix.
-Possible values are Regional and Global.
+Description: (Optional) The SKU Tier that should be used for the Public IP.
+Possible values are `Regional` and `Global`.
+Defaults to `Regional`.
+Changing this forces a new resource to be created.

 Type: `string`